How to sell your non-finance degree in your graduate investment application

 If other divisions across the investment industry attract you, such as sales, trading and research, apply – making sure you showcase your relevant strengths throughout the recruitment process.
 For example, as a marketing graduate you may have gained experience of product management and development.

 Social science degrees, such as…

-You’ve got a great foundation if you’ve done a politics degree, as investment banks and investment management firms value commercial awareness and a genuine interest in the industry and what might affect it.
-One of the qualities sought by Baillie Gifford, for example, is a strong interest in world events and views on the potential impact financial, political and global events could have on investing.
+You’ve got a great foundation if you’ve done a politics degree, as investment banks and investment management firms value commercial awareness, a genuine interest in the industry and views on the potential impact financial, political and global events could have on investing.
 Additionally, governments are among these organisations’ clients, so an enhanced understanding of political systems and institutions will help you on the job.
 Your application and interview are great opportunities for you to display your commercial acumen and interest in the industry.